ankitects/anki-manual/src/getting-started.md

 2. When you’ve found a deck you’re interested in, click the “Download” button to download a deck package.

-3. Double-click on the downloaded package to load it into Anki, or File→Import it.
+3. Double-click on the downloaded package to load it into Anki, or click File → Import.

 Please note that it’s not currently possible to add shared decks directly to your AnkiWeb account.
 You need to import them with the